 Eight walking and cycling trails

 We are grateful for reports of new boulders in our project, but are not actively seeking new reports now.
 Here are pages telling you about the boulder hunt and how the boulders came to be

 National Lottery Heritage Fund

-Project funding for 18 months from July 2021 is made possible by Lottery players to whom we are grateful
+Project funding until September 2023 is made possible by Lottery players to whom we are grateful